tradesouthwest/woonumday/readme.txt

-=== WooNumDays ===
+=== WooNumDay ===
 Contributors:  tradesouthwest
 Donate link: https://paypal.me/tradesouthwest
 Tags: woocommerce, woobookings
 Requires at least: 3.8
 Tested up to: 4.9
-Requies Woocommerce plugin
+Requies package Woocommerce 3.2
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Plugin URI: http://themes.tradesouthwest.com/plugins/

-Modify WooBookings to order product by number of days and not by dates.
+Woocommerce add-to-cart addon adds duration or increments to products.
+Opens in Settings > WooNumDay

 == Description ==
+Woocommerce add-to-cart addon adds duration or increments to products.

-Modify WooBookings to order product by number of days and not by dates.
+Adds duration fee by number of days and not by dates to cart and to order product.
 Adds Additional Fee price to the cart.

+== Features ==

+* Adjust positions of text on cart and product page
+* Auto sense your currency symbol
+* Can be use for number of days, hours, any given duration
+* Option to turn off requirement of adding duration to cart
+* No strings attached simplicity setup and configure
+* Set admin order text
+* Set email invoice text
+* Allow for tax rate separate from the product tax rate
+* Help and Instructions built into admin page

 == Installation ==